Compound Bow Review: Hoyt Helix

 The original Helix was something of a handful.
 We docked the most points for its demanding draw cycle.
 The Turbo model, with a shorter brace height, is even more demanding on the front end of the draw cycle.
 At full draw, the Helix has a pretty good back wall, a generous valley and plenty of let-off.
 Drawing this bow could be a chore on a cold morning, but then again it’s hard to fault a bow with Turbo in the name for being demanding on the front end of the draw cycle.
 More speed always comes at some sort of price.
 Speaking of price, the Helix Turbo (the one still available) is expensive ($1,249) compared to the aluminum flagship competition.

 Does the Hoyt Helix Deliver on its Mission?

 Yes.
 Competition is tight in our bow test, and any new flagship that cracks the top-five list is near flawless.
 The 2019 Helix may no longer be available new, but the Turbo version still is, and if you’re shopping for a speed bow, it’s one of the best ones out there right now.
-Maybe do a few push-ups before you grab hold of it, but expect a premium bow that’s quiet and accurate, and one of the fastest models on the market today.
+Maybe do a few push-ups before you grab hold of it, but expect the Hoyt Helix to be a premium bow that’s quiet and accurate, and one of the fastest models on the market today.